Loans ‘expire’ after 6 years – stop your Loan going stale

 Statute-barred debts are debts to which a statutory limitation period has expired.
 Each jurisdiction in Australia has enacted legislation that sets limitation periods for different types of debts and other legal liabilities.
 Once the debt is statute-barred it is then unenforceable.
 The Lender can no longer claim back the money from the Borrower.

-The reason to stop Loan Agreements to working after 6 years is set out by McHugh J in Brisbane South Regional Health Authority v Taylor:
+The reason to stop Loan Agreements from working after 6 years is set out by McHugh J in Brisbane South Regional Health Authority v Taylor:

 The effect of delay on the quality of justice is no doubt one of the most important influences motivating a legislature to enact limitation periods for commencing actions.
 But it is not the only one.
 Courts and commentators have perceived four broad rationales for the enactment of limitation periods.